- 7 quotes – part 1: Lauren Bacall and Joan Collins ponder: Seriously, how much of a movie legend is Nicole Kidman?

 Liam Neeson, Peter Sarsgaard, Chris O’Donnell, and Timothy Hutton Kinsey image: Fox Searchlight Pictures.

-“7 Quotes: Joan Collins + George Bush Silver Lining + Radical Alfred Kinsey” last updated in December 2020.
+“7 Quotes: Joan Collins Opines + George Bush Silver Lining” last updated in September 2021.